dnoegel/php-argparse/Readme.md

 are very powerful but are way more then just "argument handling" and make quite some assumptions of how your code should look. (more solutions: see below)

-Phargparse is inspired by [python's argparse](https://docs.python.org/3/library/argparse.html) and is intended to:
+PhpArgParse is inspired by [python's argparse](https://docs.python.org/3/library/argparse.html) and is intended to:

  * allow simple definition of arguments